 Chang and Lee explain that the buildup of dead skin cells over time doesn't allow your products to properly penetrate the skin.
 We're big fans of these exfoliating pads from Go-To, which use natural AHAs to give you a quick exfoliation when you don't have time for a mask.

 Remember to exfoliate regularly, which will "clear a path" for your moisturizer to absorb better.

 You Aren't Being Ingredient-Conscious

 "'Moisture magnet' ingredients such as hyaluronic acid, glycerin, sodium hyaluronate, ceramides, and natural alternatives to hyaluronic acid such as tremella are good places to start—these create a moisture 'reservoir' of sorts in the skin and anchor moisture where the skin needs it the most," say Chang and Lee.
 We're currently obsessed with these ceramide capsules from Elizabeth Arden that you can just break open, squeeze out, and apply to your skin for a seriously softening experience before hitting your moisturizer.

-As you could probably guess, if you have oily skin, you'll want to avoid thick, heavy, greasy moisturizers, not to mention how heavy creams can actually make your skin immune to their effects!
+As you could probably guess, if you have oily skin, you'll want to avoid thick, heavy, greasy moisturizers—not to mention the fact heavy creams might actually turn your skin immune to their effects!
 Says Shamban, "Overuse or overly thick creams can cause the skin to become dependent on the moisturizer and not work as well.
 Excess moisturizer can suffocate the skin."
 Noted.